Modern Slavery and Human Trafficking

 2. Policies in relation to slavery and human trafficking

-Supreme operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:
+Supreme operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations.
+These policies have been implemented with board oversight, and with support from the group’s HR, legal and procurement teams and divisional leads:

 - Whistleblowing policy Supreme encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, Supreme.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-The organisation’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
+The organisation’s whistleblowing procedure is designed to make it easy for workers (and others) to make disclosures, without fear of retaliation.
+Disclosures can be made anonymously where desired.
+Any reporting under the policy is reviewed and investigated by the group’s HR and legal function, with escalation to company directors and audit committee where appropriate.

 - Employee code of conduct Supreme’s code of conduct makes clear to employees the actions and behaviour expected of them when representing the organisation.
 The organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating and managing its supply chain.